simeononsecurity/simeononsecurity.ch/content/articles/protecting-your-tech_-the-best-surge-protectors/index.en.md

 1. Look for a surge protector with a wattage rating that exceeds the total power consumption of your devices.
 2. Choose a surge protector with a higher joule rating for better protection against power surges.
-3. Keep in mind that the wattage and joule ratings are not the only factors to consider when choosing a surge protector.
+3. Keep in mind that the wattage and joule ratings aren't the only factors to consider when choosing a surge protector.
 Other factors such as the number of outlets, cord length, and additional features should also be taken into account.

 > Tip: It is recommended to choose a surge protector with a joule rating of at least 1000 for basic protection.